munificent/craftinginterpreters/book/representing-code.md

 ```

 The next non-terminal is `breakfast` again.
 The first `breakfast` production we
 chose recursively refers back to the `breakfast` rule.
-Recursion like this
+Recursion in the grammar
-usually indicates that the language is context-free instead of regular.
-In
+is a good sign that the language being defined is context-free instead of
-particular, this kind of nested recursion where the recursive nonterminal has
-productions on <span name="nest">both</span> sides of it means that it's not
 regular.
+In particular, recursion where the recursive nonterminal has
+productions on <span name="nest">both</span> sides implies that the language is
+not regular.

 <aside name="nest">

 Imagine that we've recursively expanded the `breakfast` rule here several times,
-like "bacon with bacon with bacon with bacon ...".
-In order to complete the
+like "bacon with bacon with bacon with...".
+In order to complete the string
-string, we'll need to add an *equal* number of "on the side" bits to the end.
+correctly, we need to add an *equal* number of "on the side" bits to the end.
-Keeping track of that number of trailing parts is beyond the capabilities of a
+Keeping track of the number of required trailing parts is beyond the
-simple regular grammar.
-A regular grammar can *repeat*, but it can't *count*.
+capabilities of a regular grammar.
+Regular grammars can express *repetition*,
+but they can't *keep count* of how many repetitions there are, which is
+necessary to ensure that the string has the same number of `with` and `on the
+side` parts.

 </aside>